pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 __ignorepaths__ eliminates all the key trees I don't want to monitor.

-__starton__ points to the location of the notification issued by the plugin I use to inject dynamic meta data.
+__starton__ points to the location of the 'completed' notification issued by the plugin I use to inject dynamic meta data.
 See [__signalk-meta__](https://github.com/preeve9534/signalk-meta#readme).

 I have a multi-channel alarm controller installed at the ship's helm which